 Allows collaboration among data scientists, business and data analysts, application and dashboard developers, Database Administrators, and IT professionals

-Leverages the scalability and performance of Oracle Platform and its Cloud Services
+Leverages the scalability and performance of Oracle Autonomous Database Platform

 Oracle Machine Learning Notebooks Home Page

-The Oracle Machine Learning Notebooks home page is the default landing page when you log in to Oracle Machine Learning.
+The Oracle Machine Learning Notebooks home page is the default landing page when you log in to Oracle Machine Learning Notebooks.
 The home page provides you quick links to important interfaces, and the log of your high-level recent activities.

 In the home page, you can access: